etherisc-legacy/chatbot/README.md

 # chatbot
-Our collaboration space for participation in the status.im and tokenbrowser.com hackathons
+Our collaboration space for participation in the status.im and tokenbrowser.com hackathons.

 ## Our Team: